 Our analysis was based on hydrography data derived from the publicly available National Hydrography Dataset (NHD; medium resolution, 1:100,000; USGS 2016), with integrated geospatial data (e.g., flow estimates) from NHDPlus Version 2 (1:100,000; EPA 2016).
 Harrison-Atlas et al. (2017) subsetted this dataset to focus on perennial rivers and streams with continuous flow throughout the year.
 To do so, they selected River/Stream features, perennial streams, and digitized centerlines for large rivers.
 These features were further subsetted to include only those with mean annual flow > 1 cubic foot per second (cfs).
 Finally, they excluded stream segments intended exclusively for mapping purposes to focus only on those representing meaningful water bodies (see Harrison-Atlas et al. 2017 for further details).
-This subsetted flowlines dataset-of 17,866 miles total-served as the basis for all analyses summarized in this report.
-Although intermittent and ephemeral rivers and streams are thereby excluded from consideration in our statewide ranking, their ecological value cannot be overstated, and they are highly worthy of protection as well (Datry et al. 2018; Shanafield et al. 2020).
+This subsetted flowlines dataset-43,261 miles total-served as the basis for all analyses summarized in this report.
+Although intermittent and ephemeral rivers and streams are thereby excluded from consideration, their ecological value cannot be overstated, and they are highly worthy of protection as well (Datry et al. 2018; Shanafield et al. 2020).

-Outstanding National Resource Waters
+Outstanding Resource Waters

-To score ONRW potential, we first identified existing criteria or guidelines established by the state of Nevada for ONRW designation.
-Although Nevada has not yet established formal criteria for designation, two programs under the state's Division of Environmental Protection (Water Quality Standards Program and Source Water Protection Program) seek to protect water quality through anti-degradation provisions and prevent contaminants from entering public drinking water sources.
-The intent of these programs is consistent with the U.S. Clean Water Act through implementation of federal antidegradation policy 40CFR131.12, which generally prohibits the lowering of water quality.
-We borrowed from ONRW criteria established in other states, which also uphold the intent of the Clean Water Act and are similar across states.
+To score ONRW potential, we first identified existing criteria or guidelines established by the state of Washington for ONRW designation (Box 1).
 We matched each criterion to the best available spatial data with statewide coverage (Table 1); these datasets are described in further detail in Appendix A. In some cases, multiple datasets pertaining to different components of a criterion were considered together; we hereafter refer to each of these components as indicators.
 We then integrated each indicator, then each criterion, into a single overall ONRW potential score.